iancleary/ubuntu-dev-playbook/README.md

 * I learned about Makefiles. 😄
 * I proceeded to do everything with Makefiles. 🤩🤩🤩
 * I got tired of running successive Make targets over and again 😐.
-* I used ansible at work and decided to take a course to learn more about it. 🤓
+* I used Ansible at work and decided to take a course to learn more about it. 🤓
 * I put off actually taking the plunge to use Ansible. 🕒🕕🕘🕛
-* I finally took the plunge and decided to use ansible for my configuration. ✔️
+* I finally took the plunge and decided to use Ansible for my configuration. ✔️

 ## Supported Ubuntu LTS Versions